chaozhangdev/steganography/README.md

 daily life for message encryption.
 We can build a bridge between message and the image then generate a standard in data communication.

-4.3 Steganography methods
+### 4.3 Steganography methods

 There are many steganography methods nowadays.
 The classical one is to hide the message into boundaries of the image.
-For the reason human eye is hard to tell small differences between two images, we can add values of messages into four boundaries of the image, If the length of message is small, this steganography method works well due to its eciency and simpleness.
+For the reason human eye is hard to tell small differences between two images, we can add values of messages into four boundaries of the image, If the length of message is small, this steganography method works well due to its eficiency and simpleness.
 However, it is not secure because it is so obvious to be checked once values in this image are analyzed.
 It is weird since values of background are changed only in boundary areas and that may cause the security of message.
-The other classical method is called least signicant bit steganography shown in Figure 2.
-It obtains binary values of message rstly and divides these binary values into 4 parts then adds each two bits into the end of pixels values in the image.
+The other classical method is called least significant bit steganography shown in Figure 2.
+It obtains binary values of message firstly and divides these binary values into 4 parts then adds each two bits into the end of pixels values in the image.
 This is a good method but will modify the original a lot which also can be detected.
 Inspired by some steganography methods, we create